satabin/akai-lpd8-obs/README.md

 pad1.name = "Web Browser"

 [[control_changes]]
-# Fader 1 (K1) when the value change will set the volume to the current fader value
+# Knob 1 (K1) when the value change will set the volume to the current knob value
-fader1.action = "SetVolume"
+knob1.action = "SetVolume"
-fader1.value = "pass"
+knob1.value = "pass"
 ```